Even though two-step authentication is not entirely secure, it still is our best shield against account hackers.

 Microsoft Authenticator shows accounts as lists with account names and emails.
 Rearranging, renaming, and searching for accounts are possible.

-Authy is available on desktop computers and mobile phones.
+Authy is available on desktop and mobile.
 All the operating systems let you sync between devices.
 Microsoft Authenticator is only offered on mobile devices.

 If you want an authenticator with great security features, go with Authy.